Distinguished Service Award Guidelines

 - This nomination can encompass all or part of a member’s Extension career as long as it follows the rules for the Nomination Process.

-- Six recipients will be selected (one from each district and one from the Campus Chapter).
-One state recipient will be selected from the six district/chapter recipients.
+- Five recipients will be selected (one from each district ).
+One state recipient will be selected from the five district recipients.

 - Each district recipient will receive a certificate or commemorative award and a check for $100.